 You can upgrade your phone’s custom ROM without losing your installed apps, data, contacts, messages, call-log and settings.
 Here are the steps that you need to follow while installing the newer update package of a ROM over an older one:

-Installing an updated version of a ROM this way will keeps your apps and settings intact.
+Installing an updated version of a ROM this way will keep your apps and settings intact.

-Bootloop is a situation when your phone refuses to boot/start normally due to some system file clash or incompatible element that prevents it to boot.
-To recover from a bootloop, follow the steps given at this tutorial.
+Bootloop is a situation when your phone refuses to boot/start normally due to some system file clash or incompatible element that prevents it from booting.
+To recover from a bootloop, follow the steps given in this tutorial.